Optimal Chebyshev Smoothers and One-sided V-cycles: High Order Cases

 The Kershaw family of meshes \cite{kolevceed,kershaw1981differencing} has been proposed as the basis for a high-order Poisson-solver benchmark by Center for Efficient Exascale Discretization (CEED) within the DOE Exascale Computing Project (ECP).
 This family is parameterized by an anisotropy measure, $\varepsilon =\varepsilon_y=\varepsilon_z \in (0,1]$, that determines the degree of deformation in the $y$ and $z$ directions.
 As $\varepsilon$ decreases, the mesh deformation and aspect ratio increase along with it.
 The Kershaw mesh is shown in \cref{fig:kershaws} for $\varepsilon=1,0.3,0.05$.
 The domain $\Omega = \left[-1/2, 1/2\right]^3$ with Dirichlet boundary conditions on $\partial\Omega$.
 The right hand side for \cref{eqn:poisson} is set to

 The linear solver terminates after reaching a relative residual reduction of $10^{-8}$.
-For the $1^{st}$-Cheb, $\lambda_{min}^{opt}$ smoother method, a random right-hand side is used to tune $\lambda_{min}$.
-The solver used is PGMRES(30) preconditioned with a single pMG V-cycle.
+For the $1^{st}$-Cheb, $\lambda_{min}^{opt}$ smoother method, a random right-hand side is used to tune $\lambda_{min}$, rather than using the correlation from \cref{eq:opt-lambda-min}.
+The solver used is GMRES(30) preconditioned with a single pMG V-cycle.
 Since this test case solves the Poisson equation, there is no timestepper needed for the model problem.